-There is an abundance of payment options.
+Payment options are abundant.
 These include Credit card, PayPal, WebMoney, bank transfer, Qiwi Wallet, Alpayy.com, and Bitcoin, and 2 other cryptos.
 These latter 3 offer a 10% discount.

-The difference comes in their money back guarantee as it isn’t exactly a no argument one, and there are some stipulations and is quite restrictive:
+The difference comes in their money-back guarantee as it isn’t exactly a no argument one, and there are some stipulations and is quite restrictive: